nicolaka/ddc-aws/README.md

 - Creates a DNS record and attaches it to UCP ELB
 - Deploys a scalable cluster of UCP nodes
 - Backs up UCP Root CAs to S3
-- Create a 3 DTR Replicas across multiple AZs within your VPC
+- Create 3 DTR Replicas across multiple AZs within your VPC
-- Creates a DTR with preconfigured healthchecks
+- Creates a DTR with preconfigured healthchecks, note that it will be necessary to run a container that responds to the health check from the ELB to be able to use the UCP nodes
 - Creates a DNS record and attaches it to DTR ELB
 - Creates a jumphost ec2 instance to be able to ssh to the DDC nodes
 - Creates a UCP Nodes ELB with preconfigured healthchecks (TCP Port 80).
 This can be used for your application that are deployed on UCP.

 **Software Versions**